DC Physics logo HOME | Practice Problems } Monthly Features | Textbook Errata | Humor | About DC Physics

 Select a new problem set.

-A 39.3 kg cart traveling at 3.15 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 39.8 kg cart.
-The joined cart travels with a velocity of 0.609 m/s.
-What was the velocity of the second cart prior to the collision?
+A 28.4 kg cart traveling at 7.91 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 7.1 kg cart traveling at 5.36 m/s.
+How much kinetic energy is lost in the collision?

-A 37.1 kg cart traveling at 5.05 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 12.7 kg cart.
-The joined cart travels with a velocity of 3.703 m/s.
-What was the velocity of the second cart prior to the collision?
+A 48.7 kg cart traveling at 2.96 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 9.1 kg cart traveling at -1.72 m/s.
+How much kinetic energy is lost in the collision?

-A 44.2 kg cart traveling at 0.38 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 5.7 kg cart.
-The joined cart travels with a velocity of 0.6084 m/s.
-What was the velocity of the second cart prior to the collision?
+A 10.6 kg cart traveling at 0.93 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 31.6 kg cart traveling at 0.04 m/s.
+How much kinetic energy is lost in the collision?

-A 42.7 kg cart traveling at 8.99 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 2 kg cart.
-The joined cart travels with a velocity of 8.594 m/s.
-What was the velocity of the second cart prior to the collision?
+A 42.1 kg cart traveling at 7.48 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 5.5 kg cart traveling at 2.33 m/s.
+How much kinetic energy is lost in the collision?

-A 38.2 kg cart traveling at 8.81 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 34.7 kg cart.
-The joined cart travels with a velocity of 8.015 m/s.
-What was the velocity of the second cart prior to the collision?
+A 31.7 kg cart traveling at 9.84 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 5.1 kg cart traveling at 2.59 m/s.
+How much kinetic energy is lost in the collision?

-A 30.9 kg cart traveling at 9.58 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 46.5 kg cart.
-The joined cart travels with a velocity of 6.179 m/s.
-What was the velocity of the second cart prior to the collision?
+A 8.5 kg cart traveling at 1.33 m/s (this movement defines the positive direction) has a head on perfectly inelastic collision with a 10.2 kg cart traveling at 6.44 m/s.
+How much kinetic energy is lost in the collision?